phil-mansfield/symphony/docs/source/symlib_documentation.rst

     The scale factor arrays of two simulations in different suites may be very different from one another.
 The scale factor arrays of two simulations in the same suite may be slightly different from one another, depending on whether simulations needed to be restarted midway through.

     :param str sim_dir: The directory of the target host halo.
+    :rtype: ``np.array`` containing the scale factors of each snapshot in the simulation

 .. function:: symlib.simulation_parameters(dim_dir)